High School Pathways: What Parents of Rising 9th Graders Need to Know

 And suddenly your child who just learned to use Google Sheets decides they’ll code for NASA.

-The truth is, high school pathways give just a taste of specialization, kind of like the free samples at Costco.
+The truth is, high school pathways offer an introduction to different areas of interest, kind of like the free samples at Costco.
 You try a bite, and if you love it, great.
-If not, move on to the next one.
+If not, you move on to the next one.

 A Story from My Classroom